Why screen my baby's hearing?

 hearing (the cochlea) should produce sounds in response, which can

-second type of hearing screen involves placing small sensors
+type of hearing screen involves placing small sensors on the baby's

-on the baby's head and neck and then presenting a quiet clicking
+head and neck and then presenting a quiet clicking sound, through

-sound, through soft head-phones which are designed for babies.
-This
+soft head-phones which are designed for babies.
+This is called the

-Both screening methods usually only take a few minutes and can be
+methods usually only take a few minutes and can be done when the

-done when the baby is asleep.
-The screening test does not hurt and
+baby is asleep.
+The screening test does not hurt and is not

-is not uncomfortable for the baby.
-It will be carried out by a
+uncomfortable for the baby.
+It will be carried out by a trained

 Further information can be found here.